yongrenjie/genesis/README.md

-# gennoah
+# GENESIS: GENEration of Supersequences In Silico

-A web app to generate pretty much any NOAH pulse sequence you might want.
+A website to generate pretty much any NOAH pulse sequence you might want.

 **Warning:** This is a development version of the website.
 It may have bugs!